silogen/BubbleFence/README.md

 ## Notebooks

 - **`BubbleFence_ZOD_Demo.ipynb`** -- step-by-step walkthrough of each pipeline stage (embedding, dedup, density analysis, anchor placement, assignment) with intermediate outputs.
 Good for understanding the internals.
-- **`BubbleFence_ZOD_Blog.ipynb`** -- concise end-to-end demo using `run_batch` with YAML configs.
+- **`BubbleFence_ZOD_Blog.ipynb`** -- concise end-to-end demo containing steps from the blog post, using `run_batch` with YAML configs.
 Runs two rounds of incremental ingestion and generates trajectory plots, stats, and summary visualizations.
 Good for a quick overview.